junjiezhujason/aegis/docs/index.md

 ## The Gene Ontology

-The Gene Ontology (GO) is one of the most popular biological databases.
+The GO is one of the most popular biological knowledge bases.
 It consists of two continuously evolving elements: (1) a collection of controlled biological terms with semantic hierarchical relationships and (2) annotations that link genes and gene products to specific terms.
 The GO can be represented as a graph where each node represents a GO term, and each directed link pointing from a parent to a child represents the semantic relationship with two terms.
 The child term can be related to the parent term via an “is a”, “part of” or “regulates” relation.
 There are three root nodes: “biological process”, “molecular function” and “cellular component”, and each of their descendants are connected with directed edges in an acyclic fashion.
 Genes can be simultaneously annotated to different terms, and their annotations propagate upwards in the hierarchy, resulting in the gene sets in the nodes.

 For more detailed information about the GO, please visit [the GO Consortium](http://geneontology.org/page/introduction-go-resource)